MileHacker Logo

 Social Conduct

-A handshake is common for introductions.
+IT'S common to shake hands for introductions.
 Address people formally (Signore/Signora) unless invited otherwise.
 Punctuality is valued.

 General Interactions